I'm a jealous boyfriend and I want to change

 I am in a wonderful relationship with my girlfriend and we love each other very much, but I can't get over being jealous of certain little things.
 It is starting to get so bad that it is causing arguments between us.
 I try to control it, but sometimes I just can't help it.
 When she tells me any little thing that involves her with another guy, my first reaction is to get mad.
 How can I get rid of my jealousy, or change it?

-Jealousy is a normal part of relationships, and a little bit of envy can even be a turn-on that makes your partner feel wanted.
-However, if jealousy gets out of control it can cause serious damage.
+Jealousy is a typical part of relationships, and to some people a little bit of envy can even be a turn-on that makes your partner feel wanted.
+However, if jealousy gets out of control it can cause serious damage in your relationships.
 In this case, your desire to rein in your jealousy is a sign that you truly care about your girlfriend and want to keep your relationship healthy.
 According to psychologists, jealousy is a complex response that's part emotion (e.g., feeling inadequate), part cognition (e.g., thinking your partner is cheating), and part behavior (e.g., checking their email for "evidence").
 Since jealousy is such a complicated issue, it's no wonder many couples struggle with trust.
 Keep on reading for some ideas that may help you get a handle on your jealousy and anger.

 When you're feeling green with envy, remember how much your girlfriend cares about you.
-With communication and trust, hopefully you two will be able to keep jealousy at bay.Alice!
+With communication and trust, hopefully you two will be able to keep jealousy at bay.